jcvignoli/lumiere-movies/README.md

 ### Known issues

 * In taxonomy extra page for people, if Polylang and AMP are activated, the form to change the language doesn't work.
-* Biography is not working for some people due to an IMDbPHP library bug.

 ## Support